This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 Trephina Gorge has fantastic walking trails along the bottom and around the rim of the large semicircular canyon.
 If you’re lucky you’ll find the local gospel choir, Asante Sana taking advantage of the natural acoustics of the Gorge.

-Head further east to the Ross River Resort and enjoy a great lunch.
+Take a picnic and spend the day exploring the gorge or head further east to the Ross River Resort for a great lunch.

 5 Essential Items for your trip to Alice Springs, Australia